AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ***

-### Experimental Apparatus
-The gravity-powered apparatus was constructed using 80/20 T-slotted aluminum bars (Figure 2).

 ### Procedure
 Discuss your experimental procedure.
 How did you run your experiment?
 What were you testing?
 What were the values of relevant parameters?